SHANEVL/rainbowkit-starter-template/README.md

 This is a [Next.js 14.0.3](https://nextjs.org/) project bootstrapped with [`npx create-next-app@latest`](https://nextjs.org/docs/getting-started/installation).

+# Overview

+This repository serves as both a template and a demonstration for anyone interested in building a decentralized application (Dapp) in the cryptocurrency domain, particularly using the latest Next.js app router system.
+It incorporates key npm packages like RainbowKit and Wagmi to streamline the integration of wallet connectivity features.

 ## Getting Started with each project

 First, add the package-json dependencies: